I wrote this initial review ten years ago.

 For me, it is sunglasses.

-Over the years I’ve crushed, lost, dropped, left behind, misplaced, damaged and put God-knows-where more sunglasses than I care to think about.
+Over the years, I’ve crushed, lost, dropped, left behind, misplaced, damaged, and put God-knows-where more sunglasses than I care to think about.

-I’ve worn everything from Ray Bans back in my Rhode Island Guido Days , to glacier glasses to drug store sunglasses to whatever I find at Tar-zhey or Wally World.
+I’ve worn everything from Ray-Bans back in my Rhode Island Guido Days , to glacier glasses to drug store sunglasses to whatever I find at Tar-zhey or Wally World.

-My problem is that I lose, damage, drop or otherwise mangle them just too darn much.
+My problem is that I lose, damage, drop, or otherwise mangle them just too darn much.
 Even the cheap $10-15 sunglasses add up.

 But the trail gods provided.
 My buddy Mark spotted sunglasses with amber lenses.
 The frames were camo.
 Not my first choice of sunglasses, but they worked.

 By the end of the backpacking trip, I enjoyed them quite a bit.
-Lightweight, durable and flexible frames.
+Lightweight, durable, and flexible frames.
 Comfortable to wear.
 Lenses that wrapped around for good coverage.

 Out of curiosity, I googled the brand of Nemesis sunglasses when I came home.

 We all have skeletons in the closet.
-Mine happened to have driven a ‘89 Mustang with chrome rims, had spiked and gelled hair, a gold chain, and an earring.
+Mine happened to have driven a ‘89 Mustang with chrome rims, wore spiked and gelled hair, a gold chain, and an earring.
 Do you want to see photos of those days in my late teens?
 Fuhgeddaboudit!